-- IVOL has outperformed its TIPS Index Benchmark, especially from the start of the equity selloff on 2/20/2020 until the end of Q1 2021. - In Q1 2021, IVOL had a strong outperformance of more than 4% compared to TIPS alone.
-This happened because long dated interest rates increased.
-Like all bonds, TIPS are long duration and tend to lose in price terms with higher interest rates.
+- IVOL outperformed its TIPS Index Benchmark, especially from the start of the equity selloff on 2/20/2020 until the end of Q1 2021. - In Q1 2021, IVOL had a strong outperformance of more than 4% compared to TIPS alone.
+This was largely a result of the increase in long dated interest rates.
+Like all bonds, TIPS are long duration and tend to lose value in price terms as interest rates rise.
 IVOL can potentially help investors if long dated interest rates move higher. - During the March 2020 sell-off, IVOL had a less pronounced drawdown compared to TIPS alone.
 IVOL also recovered faster: - IVOL's max drawdown was 8% (from 3/6/20 to 3/20/20).
 By 3/26/20 IVOL had already recovered to a higher price than before the drawdown began.
 (4 trading days from the end of the drawdown to recovery to pre-drawdown high) - For TIPS alone, the drawdown was 10.85% (from 3/6/20 to 3/18/20).
-And the TIPS alone portfolio took 58 trading days to recover to its previous high. - In the second half of 2021, IVOL underperformed its TIPS Index Benchmark as two-year forward 2s10s yield curve to experience its largest flattening move since the Global Financial Crisis. - In the second quarter of 2022 IVOL has outperformed TIPS significantly, with its NAV up in the quarter.
-IVOL benefited from a steeper yield curve and from the increase in volatility.
-The 1-year forward increased over the second quarter, but it is still flat.
+And the TIPS alone portfolio took 58 trading days to recover to its previous high. - Since the Fed began aggressively hiking the Fed Funds policy rate, IVOL has underperformed its TIPS Index Benchmark.
+The hiking has caused the yield curve to experience its largest inversion in the history of the swaps market, and this has impacted IVOL's performance. - As of 12/30/22, the US swaps 2s10s interest rate curve is around its most inverted level in the history of data since 1988.